Cavalor Electrolyte Balance 5kg

 Is there a difference between powdered and liquid electrolytes?

 No, but the liquid form is often more practical and pleasing to users.

-Why should I choose specific electrolytes instead of a normal block of salt?
+Why should I choose specific electrolytes instead of a normal salt block?

-A balanced mixture of electrolytes contains a specific quantity of nutrients and electrolytes that compensate for the loss of the same due to hard work.
+A balanced mixture of electrolytes contains a specific amount of nutrients and electrolytes to compensate for the loss of electrolytes resulting from hard work.
 A normal block of salt can only replenish sodium and chlorine.

-Should I administer electrolytes before or after the exercises?
+Do I need to administer electrolytes before or after exercises?

 Unlike many nutrients, there are no stocks of water and electrolytes in the body except those present in the gastrointestinal tract.
-The surpluses are expelled through the urine.
-The electrolytes must be given after work and, however, deficiencies can be prevented by administering the electrolytes after the horse has sweated, as these are lost during and after physical exercises.
-Giving electrolytes a few hours before the activity can be beneficial but there are no advantages in administering electrolytes a few days before training and competitions.
+Surpluses are expelled using urine.
+Electrolytes must be given after work and deficiencies can still be prevented by administering electrolytes after the horse has sweat, as they are lost during and after physical exercises.
+Giving electrolytes a few hours before the activity can give benefits but there are no advantages in administering electrolytes a few days before workouts and competitions.

-Are there risks of overdose using Cavalor An Energy Booster and Cavalor Electrolyte Balance or Cavalor Electroliq Balance together?
+Are there any overdose risks using Cavalor An Energy Booster and Cavalor Electrolyte Balance or Cavalor Electroliq Balance together?